mlg-blog/mlg-blog.github.io/_drafts/writing-style.md

 cillum dolore eu fugiat nulla pariatur.
 Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.

+## Em Dashes

+Em dashes are totally fine to use, but please don't over overuse them.
+Em dashes should be written as `---` with an additional space on both sides.
+For example, `bla --- bla`, but not `bla---bla` or `bla -- bla`.

 ## Equations

 You can render inline math by using single dollar signs.